Please Note: The Tuesday/Thursday procedures differ from the Wednesday procedures. Please read carefully below.

 - Petition to pay mortgage

-- Petition to appoint an ad litem
+- Petition to appoint an or guardian ad litem

 For emergency petitions, please contact the assigned judge's judicial assistant for emergency hearing instructions rather than scheduling the emergency petition for an Ex Parte Hearing.

 Litigants or parties representing themselves in court without the assistance of an attorney are known as pro se litigants.
 “Pro se” is Latin for “in one's own behalf.”

 If you are a Pro Se litigant, you do not have the attorney bar number required to utilize this online scheduling system.
 Therefore, contact the judicial assistant of the division in which your case is assigned who will assist in scheduling you for the next available appointment.